Skip to main content

 • Spirit Airlines FACTA Settlement

-A Class Action is a lawsuit brought by an individual on behalf of all other similarly situated individuals.
-Rule 23 of the Federal and State Rules of Civil Procedure allows for Class Action lawsuits to resolve disputes in an efficient format.
+A Class action is a lawsuit brought by an individual on behalf of all other similarly situated individuals.

-Class Actions are typically filed when the amount of money in dispute for a single plaintiff would not justify litigating the case, but where the amount of damages of the entire class of Plaintiffs would justify the cost of litigation.
-Without class actions, large corporate defendants would be able to cause small amounts of harm over a large group of individuals without any risk of monetary penalty.
+Class actions are typically filed when the amount of money in dispute for a single plaintiff would not justify litigating the case but when the amount of damages for the entire class of plaintiffs would justify the cost of litigation.

 Your Right to Justice

-We work with law firms across the country to provide the most resources possible and to build your case into a valuable settlement.
+We work with law firms across the country to provide the best resources and build strong cases to achieve valuable settlements.
 The current legal environment is favorable for consumers involved in data misuse, data breach class actions, deceptive marketing lawsuits, TCPA telemarketing claims, and financial negligence claims.